victerryso/flip_the_mrs/Week_01/preclass.rst

 1. Watch an Intro Clip
 ----------------------
 Usually, you will find a video introducing the week ahead presented by A/Prof Mark McEntee in our No. 1 spot.
 Week 1 is the only exception, as you will meet Mark and your classmates for an in-person introduction.
-For now, feel free to listen to this MRS specific song while you learn about the semester ahead.
+For now, have a sneek peek at the topic which will be covered in Week 2, Justification.

-.. embedded-video:: 4U8C_XuE7wc
+.. embedded-video:: 155333853
-   :format: youtube
+   :format: vimeo

 2. Visit Imaging Pathways
 -------------------------